sman11235/comprehensive_productivity_tracker/README.md

 * `saket.dev_activity`
 * `saket.wallet`
-* `saket.location`, after testing browser location sync
+* `saket.location`, after location sync is tested from the frontend

 ### 3. Test The Frontend